 Keeping your electrolytes in balance while eating low carb or keto can be tricky, because the diet often acts as a diuretic (meaning you’re peeing out those electrolytes).

-Spinach has 3g carbs and 2g fiber per 2 cups of raw spinach.
+Spinach has 3g carbs and 2g fiber per 2 cups of raw spinach plus loads of vitamins and minerals.
 That’s pretty impressive!

 - 20 ounces frozen spinach, thawed and squeezed dry